capeprivacy/documentation/docs/libraries/cape-python/transformations.md

 # Transformations

+Transformations are functions that alter your data, ensuring it is free of sensitive information.

 Cape Python has five built-in transformation functions.
 This document describes what they do, and provides an example of how to use each transformation in your policy.

 ## DatePertubation